Azure/kubernetes-hackfest/labs/paas/otomi/2_install_otomi/README.md

 7. Add the auto generated CA to your keychain (optional)

    Since we install Otomi without proving a custom CA or using LetsEncrypt, the installer generated a CA. This CA is of course not trusted on your local machine.
-   To prevent you from clicking away lots of security warning in your browser, you can add the generated CA to your keychain:
+   To prevent you from clicking away lots of security warnings in your browser, you can add the generated CA to your keychain:

-- In the left pane of the console, click on "Download CA"
+- In the left menu of the console, click on "Download CA"
 - Double click the downloaded CA.crt or add the CA to your keychain on your mac using the following command:

   ```bash